lutteropp/SimpleMVPTree/README.md

 My implementation is based on the "two-level mvp-tree that keeps all vantage points in a single directory", which performed best in the experiments in the paper referenced below.

+Using the SimpleMVPTree in your C++ project is very simple.
+Just include the `SimpleMVPTree.hpp` header.

 # Basic Usage
 ```c++
 #include "SimpleMVPTree.hpp"